 Overview

 Knowledge bases provide built-in retrieval augmented generation (RAG) powered by PostgreSQL and pgvector.
 Connectors sync data from external tools into knowledge bases, where documents are chunked, embedded, and indexed for hybrid search.
-Agents query their assigned knowledge bases at runtime via the query_knowledge_base tool.
+Agents automatically query their assigned knowledge sources at runtime.

-Enterprise feature.
-Knowledge bases require an enterprise license.
+Enterprise access control.
+Advanced access control requires an enterprise license.
 Contact sales@archestra.ai for licensing information.

 Architecture